gacor84/ANOVA/anova.md

 **Mean square**

-The mean square is obtained by divinding the sum of squares by the degrees of freedom, and is a measure of the treatment variance and the error variance:
+The mean square is obtained by dividing the sum of squares by the degrees of freedom, and is a measure of the treatment variance and the error variance:

 ```r